mportuesisf/ZipDownloader/README.md

 Often applications, such as games, which have a lot of image and audio assets need to perform a one-time download at first run of the application.
 This is because Google enforces a 50-megabyte limit for Android APK downloads.
 Additionally, some other use cases require downloading portions of an app immediately after installation.

-The code is published under an Apache license.
+The code is published under the MIT open-source license.

 ## About the code ##